Dads, Partners and Doulas

 A DONA International Birth Doula Topic Sheet

-When it comes to pregnancy, birth, and parenting, today's father may want to
+When it comes to pregnancy, birth and parenting, today's birth partner, be it the father or other loved one, may want to

-share everything with his partner.
-He may want to be actively involved; ease his partner’s labor pain,
+share everything with the expectant mother.
+The partner may want to be actively involved, ease the mother's labor pain,

-welcome his baby at the moment of birth and help care for his newborn at home.
-A birth doula
+welcome their baby at the moment of birth and help care for their newborn at home.
+A doula can help the partner experience

-fathers tend to stay more involved with their partner rather than pull away in times of stress.
+partners tend to stay more involved rather than pull away in times of stress.

 labor and birth.